XAI-Lab/CREF/README.md

   * ```c17_modified_z4_from_nand2_to_and2_0noise_in_labeled.csv``` - a labeled truth table with anomalies of circuit c17 after negating gate z4, with no noise added.
   * ```c17_0noise_out.csv```- the original truth table of circuit c17

-2. **Ground_Truth**: Each truth table has a respective file of local ground truth explanations.
+2. :file_folder: **Ground_Truth**: Each truth table has a respective file of local ground truth explanations.
 The folder also includes a global ground truth explanation for each circuit.
 For example:
   * ```c17_modified_z4_nand2_to_and2_ground_truth_0noise.csv``` - a file with the local ground truth explanations for every anomaly in the respective truth table.
   * ```c17_global_explanation.csv``` - a file with the global ground truth explanation for circuit c17.